View full guide »

 2. Anti-dumping and countervailing duties

-A subsidy is a financial or other benefit that is granted by the country of origin's administration to a manufacturer of exported goods.
+A subsidy is a financial benefit that is granted by the country of origin's administration to a manufacturer or distributor of exported goods.
 Subsidies may be subject to countervailing duties.

 Over the past few years, changes have been introduced to Canada's anti-dumping and countervailing duties regime.
 These changes increase the frequency of CBSA reviews of anti-dumping levels as well as altering the CBSA's methods of calculating certain costs of production to determine normal values.
 These amendments were made to address transactions between associated parties (e.g. a subsidiary or affiliated company) and "particular market situations" which encompasses a broad range of potential government actions that may distort the market.